What Is My User Agent?

 Yes, it’s possible to change your UA.
 Web developers often use user agent switchers or user agent managers.
 It allows them to see how their websites look and perform with different browsers or on different devices.

 This is often referred to as user agent spoofing.
-If you check a user agent in the test and aren't happy with it, you can change it.
+If you check an agent in the test and aren't happy with it, you can change it.

 How to change your user agent